Global model structures for $*$-modules: Introduction

-\textbf{Relation to other work:} Orthogonal spaces, $\L$-spaces and $*$-modules are the unstable counterparts of the category $\mathcal{IS}$ of orthogonal spectra, the category $\mathcal{S}\left[ \mathbb{L} \right]$ of $\L$-spectra, and the category $\mathcal{M}_S$ of $S$-modules, respectively.
-They can be arranged as follows:
+\textbf{Relation to other work:} Orthogonal spaces, $\L$-spaces and $*$-modules are the unstable counterparts of the category of orthogonal spectra, the category of $\L$-spectra, and the category of $S$-modules, respectively.
+We refer to \cite{lind:diagram_spaces} for a discussion of non-equivariant model structures, the relationship with the classical unstable and stable homotopy categories and further references.
+Our main source for properties of $\L$-spaces and $*$-modules is the discussion by Blumberg, Cohen and Schlichtkrull in Section~4 of \cite{BCS:THH}.

-All of the categories carry non-equivariant model structures such that the horizontal arrows are Quillen equivalences and the infinite loop space functors $\Omega^\infty$ are right Quillen functors.
-Upon passage to homotopy categories, the classical unstable and stable homotopy categories are obtained from any of the columns.
-See \cite{lind:diagram_spaces} for an exposition and further references.
-The proof of Theorem \ref{thm_A_loose} is an adaptation of how the non-equivariant model structures are transported from $\L$-spectra to $S$-modules in \cite{EKMM} and from $\L$-spaces to $*$-modules in \cite{BCS:THH}. \\ For a fixed group $G$, orthogonal spectra and $S$-modules with additional structure encoding the $G$-action have been studied equivariantly, see e.g. \cite{mandellmay:eqvar_orth_spectra, HHR, schwede:lecture_ESHT}.
+For a fixed group $G$, orthogonal spectra and $S$-modules with additional structure encoding the $G$-action have been studied equivariantly, see e.g. \cite{mandellmay:eqvar_orth_spectra, HHR, schwede:lecture_ESHT}.
 These additional data are not necessary in global homotopy theory.
 For each compact Lie group $G$, the $G$-equivariant homotopy groups of an ordinary orthogonal spectrum can be defined by evaluating only at $G$-representations.
-This idea gives rise to the global homotopy theory of orthogonal spectra and orthogonal spaces developed by Schwede in the pre-print \cite{schwede:GHT050516}. \\ Schwede's work includes variants that don't take into account all compact Lie groups, but only a certain family of groups.
+This idea gives rise to the global homotopy theory of orthogonal spectra and orthogonal spaces developed by Schwede in his monograph \cite{schwede:GHTv1}.
+Schwede's work includes variants that don't take into account all compact Lie groups, but only a certain family of groups.
 Hausmann \cite{hausmann:sym_spectra_global_fin} gave an equivalent description in the case of all finite groups, using symmetric spectra as a model.

-\textbf{Organization:} We collect some preliminaries and known results about the categories and functors from Diagram \ref{main_diagram} in Section \ref{sect:prelim}.
-In Section \ref{sect:MS}, we describe Schwede's global model structure for $\L$-spaces and derive Theorem B. We show in Section \ref{sect:monoids} that these results carry over to monoids, thus proving Theorem C. Finally, the precise statement and proof of Theorem A is given in Section \ref{sect:proof_thm_A}.
+\textbf{Organization:} Section~\ref{sect:prelim} provides background material on orthogonal spaces, $\L$-spaces and relevant functors.
+In Section~\ref{sect:MS}, we discuss Schwede's global model structure for $\L$-spaces and our global model structure on $*$-modules, assuming the statement of the Transport Theorem (Theorem~\ref{thm_A_strict}).
+We lift our model structure and Quillen equivalences to the level of monoids in Section~\ref{sect:monoids}.
+Finally, the proof of the Transport Theorem and other technical details are given in Section \ref{sect:proof_thm_A}.

 \textbf{Conventions:} We work over the category $\U$ of compactly generated weak Hausdorff spaces.
 A \emph{model category} is a Quillen model category as defined in \cite[Def.~3.3]{DS:modelcats}.
 The definition does not require functorial factorizations.
 A \emph{monoidal model category} satisfies the pushout product axiom and the unit axiom, see \cite[Def.~4.2.6]{hovey:modelcats}.
 An $h$-\emph{cofibration} in a model category tensored over $\U$ is a map that satisfies the homotopy extension property.
 In diagrams, the upper or left arrow of an adjunction is the left adjoint.